oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 the action or function will never return a `null` value and instead will fail with an error response if it cannot compute a result.
 :::

+### <a id="AnnotationCoreIsDelta.22.3" href="#AnnotationCoreIsDelta.22.3">Annotation `Core.IsDelta`</a>

+An action or function that returns a single entity or a collection of entities MAY return results as a delta payload.
+This is indicated by annotating the return type with the term [`Core.IsDelta`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#IsDelta).

+Delta payloads represent changes between two versions of data and, in addition to current values, MAY include deleted entries as well as changes to related entities and relationships, according to the format-specific delta representation.

 ## <a id="Parameter" href="#Parameter">12.9 Parameter</a>